DopeMogul/alx-low_level_programming/0x00-hello_world/README.md

-this is a script that runs a C file through the preprocessor and saves the resultinto another file
+script that generates the assembly code of a C code and saves it inanoutput file